 Changes in temperature and humidity could affect your valuables, especially string instruments and camera lenses.
 Stay in the know of where you store them.

-The most basic feature that Sense offers is monitoring the atmosphere.
+The most basic feature that Alert offers is monitoring the atmosphere.
 The app user interface explains it well below.

 The Smart Alerts feature enables users to automatically receive push messages to their smartphones when certain conditions change.

-Sense is able to catch the atmospheric changes around you and give you more insights about the environment and the air quality, so you can take any necessary actions for you and your family.
-These messages are based on analyzing your Sense data against various international air quality and construction standards such as ASHRAE, CSA, and so on.
+Alert is able to catch the atmospheric changes around you and give you more insights about the environment and the air quality, so you can take any necessary actions for you and your family.
+These messages are based on analyzing your Alert data against various international air quality and construction standards such as ASHRAE, CSA, and so on.

 Users can manually configure conditions themselves.
 For example, to receive a notification message when the living room lights are turned on, or when the temperature drops below 0°in the basement.